 Why does Darry slap Ponyboy?

 Darry slaps Ponyboy because he came home late.
 Darry quit school and lost his scholarship so he can stay home and take care of his brothers.
 Since Ponyboy is the most intellectual of them, he wants Ponyboy to concentrate on his studies and live a better life than them.
 That’s why he was mad when he came late after hanging out with friends.

 When the two Soc girls were conversing with Johnny and Ponyboy at the drive-in, Two-Bit comes up behind Johnny and puts his arms around him, scaring him.
 They were deep in conversation with Johnny telling the girls that Dallas is not so bad when two-bit sneaks up behind him, impersonating a Soc.

 Does Ponyboy fall in love with cherry?

-Cherry displays loyalty to Ponyboy and even testifies that Johnny acted in self-defense during the trial.
+Cherry displays loyalty to Ponyboy and even testifies that Johnny acted in self-defence during the trial.
 Although the two characters never become romantically involved, Ponyboy and Cherry share a close understanding of one another and see eye-to-eye on numerous topics.

 What hobby did Sodapop enjoy, and why did he quit?

-Sodapop Curtis is the second son in the Curtis family and a brother to the protagonist of the outsiders, Ponyboy.
+Sodapop Curtis is the second son in the Curtis family and a brother to the protagonist of ‘the outsiders‘, Ponyboy.
 A hobby he enjoys greatly is riding the rodeo, but because he tore a ligament in his leg.
 The injury makes him quit and abandon his hobby of riding.